Did you know you can create your very own DIY beach painting? It’s not as hard as it seems!

-Hello my friends!! :) I hope you have had a wonderful past weekend and lovely week so far! :)
+Hello, my friends!!
+I hope you have had a wonderful past weekend and a lovely week so far!

 I did and oh my gosh, am I so happy that it’s March.
 Sooo happy.

 And so happy Mr. Weatherman is really cooperating too.

 Today I’m sharing a project I’m kind of really excited about….a DIY Beach Painting.

 Although…….I wasn’t too sure to start with!

 But like I always say, it’s only paint y’all and if at first you don’t succeed, just repaint!!

 My “Get Your DIY On” friends are back this month too with a new theme…. “textures and patterns“.

 This photo was a picture I took of the gorgeous water/beach in Florida last year.

 Isn’t it just amazing??
 (Yes, it really looked like this!
 I live right by the ocean in VA and our water is not this color..boo. ;))